angel4sara/oracle-apex-ai-agents-hospital-analytics/README.md

 This project is designed for hospital administrative and operational analytics only.
 It does not provide medical diagnosis, clinical decision support, or treatment recommendations.

+This project used synthetic/made-up date, it doesn't have any similarities to any person